 In economically uncertain times, budgetary concerns and workforce morale come into play too.
 Unlikely as it may seem, economic instability can actually result in more people voluntarily leaving their jobs, particularly in manager-level positions.

 This kind of attrition has a significant impact on businesses, and it’s important to take steps to both improve employee retention, and minimize the impact of losing key staff members if this does occur.

 So, what can be done by businesses to improve staff retention levels?

 Why Do People Leave?

-First, it’s important to understand exactly why employees leave their jobs.
+First, it’s critical to understand exactly why employees leave their jobs.
 For most people, reasons for leaving fall into one of three main areas: